-Permit Number: NEV2024112

-Review Type/Year/Revision: New Permit 2025, Revision 00
+Permit Number: NEV2005102 Review Type/Year/Revision: Renewal 2025, Revision 00

-Pursuant to Nevada Revised Statutes (NRS) 445A.300 through 445A.730, inclusive, and regulations promulgated thereunder by the State Environmental Commission and implemented by the Division of Environmental Protection (the Division), this Permit authorizes the Permittee to construct, operate, and close the Spring Valley Canyon Mine Rapid Infiltration Basin System Project, in accordance with the limitations, requirements, and other conditions set forth in this Permit.
-The Permittee is authorized to discharge to rapid infiltration basins (RIBs) up to 12,960,000 gallons per day.
+Pursuant to Nevada Revised Statute (NRS) 445A.300 through 445A.730, inclusive, and regulations promulgated thereunder by the State Environmental Commission and implemented by the Division of Environmental Protection (Division), this Permit authorizes the Permittee to construct, operate, and close the Granite Creek Mine Rapid Infiltration Basins (formerly Pinson Rapid Infiltration Basins), in accordance with the limitations, requirements and other conditions set forth in this Permit.
+The Permittee is authorized to discharge to rapid infiltration basins (RIBs) up to 9,936,000 gallons per day.